gowenrw/titanawx/roles/titan_awx/README.md

 ------------

 Currently only supports Ubuntu focal.
-The server hardware must have a minimum of 3 CPUs and 6GB RAM
+The server hardware must have a minimum of:
+4 CPUs and 8GB RAM and 20GB of available storage.

 This role uses the Ansible Kubernetes Collection
 Using v 1.2.1 because of ansible version requirements on focal